 The US EPA SNAP regulations do NOT allow the use of flammable refrigerants in vehicles.

-The only exception is a new refrigerant called HFO-1234yf which is only mildly flammable under certain conditions and is not even in production yet.
+The only exception is a new refrigerant called HFO-1234yf which is only mildly flammable under certain conditions.
 For info on EPA SNAP regulations, see this link:

 EPA SNAP Rules Regarding Flammable Refrigerants